r4victor/tenthousandmeters/content/blog/python_bts_12.md

 <img src="{static}/blog/python_bts_12/generators.png" alt="generators" style="width:580px; display: block; margin: 25px auto;" />

 Let's apply this strategy to the sequential server to make it concurrent.
-First, we insert some `yield` statements.
+First, we need insert some `yield` statements.
 I suggest to insert them before every blocking operation.
 Then, we need to run generators.
-I suggest to write a class that maintains a queue of scheduled generators (or simply tasks) and provides the `run()` method that runs the tasks in a loop in a round-robin fashion.
+I suggest to write a class that does this.
+The class should provide the `create_task()` method that adds a generator to a queue of scheduled generators (or simply tasks) and the `run()` method that runs the tasks in a loop in a round-robin fashion.
 We'll call this class `EventLoopNoIO` since it functions like an event loop except that it doesn't do I/O multiplexing.
 Here's the server code:

 ```python
 # echo_05_yield_no_io.py